DBCDK/hejmdal/docs/single-logout.md

 In order for an application to support single logout through login.bib.dk, an endpoint in the individual applications that meets the following criteria is required:

 1. The endpoint should clear the current session for the user.
-2. This endpoint must approve iframing in the access platform, by setting the header `X-Frame-Options: allow-from https: // [login.bib.dk](http://login.bib.dk/) /`.
+2. This endpoint must approve iframing in the access platform, by setting the header `X-Frame-Options: allow-from https://login.bib.dk/`.
 See documentation for X-Frame-Options: <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options>
 3. Endpoint must return a response in JSON containing a status code in body:

     ```json